JacobFitzp/ViewportHelper/README.md

 viewport-helper.js is a set of useful tools for interacting with the viewport, mainly the ability to check if an element is in the viewport or not.

-If you are using JQuery you can find a compatible version of this package here.

 ## Installation

 This package can be installed using NPM: